ClusterLabs/PAF/Quick_Start-CentOS-6.md

 pcs -f cluster1.xml resource defaults resource-stickiness=10
 ```

-Then, we must start populating it with the stonith resources:
+Then, we must start populating it with the STONITH resources (this setup is
+only provided as an example, and must be adapted to the fencing agent used in
+your configuration):

 ```
 pcs -f cluster1.xml stonith create fence_vm_srv1 fence_virsh pcmk_host_check="static-list" pcmk_host_list="srv1" ipaddr="192.168.122.1" login="root" port="srv1-c6" action="off" identity_file="/root/.ssh/id_rsa"